Evangelical Reformed Church of the Canton Freiburg

 The Evangelical Reformed Church of the Canton Freiburg is a cantonal Reformed state church in Fribourg.

-In 2004 it had 16 parishes and 38,000 members, served by 35 ministers.
-It was officially organised in 1530, the official languages are French and German.
-From the parishes 3 are dual languages, 5 are French and 8 are German language worship.
+In 2004, it had 16 parishes and 38,000 members, served by 35 ministers.
+It was officially organised in 1530.
+The official languages are French and German.
+Three parishes are dual language, five are French-speaking, and eight are German-speaking.

-In 1530 Murten, Kerzers, Motier, Meyriez, Ferenbalm converted to the Reformed faith.
-The other parts of freiburg stayed Catholic.
-In 1854 the Reformed church planted more congregations.
-In the 19th century Reformed churches and schools was planted.
-In 2001 in Romont-Chatel-St. Denis was divided into 2 separate parishes.
-Women ordination is allowed.
+In 1530, Murten, Kerzers, Motier, Meyriez, and Ferenbalm converted to the Reformed faith.
+The other parts of Freiburg stayed Roman Catholic.
+In 1854, the Reformed Church planted more congregations.
+In the 19th century, Reformed churches and schools were planted.
+In 2001 in Romont, Chatel-St. Denis was divided into 2 separate parishes.
+Women's ordination is allowed.